Bittensor Tax Guide 2026

 At CountDeFi, the working conservative position is generally to treat TAO-to-alpha swaps and migration-related conversions as reportable disposition events unless a taxpayer has a strong reason to take a more aggressive approach.

-The 5 Bittensor Tax Modalities At A Glance
+What Are The 5 Bittensor Tax Modalities?

 The US tax treatment differs materially depending on how the taxpayer participates inside the Bittensor ecosystem.